 The living costs include the total expenses per month, covering accommodation, public transportation, utilities (electricity, internet), books and groceries.

-- Academic Award -scholarship waivers 25% - 50% based on credits gained and Finnish language skills test
+- Academic Award -scholarship waivers of 25% and 50% in the following years based on credits gained and Finnish language skills test results.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.